Crusades after the fall of Acre, 1291–1399: Öljaitü

 In 1303, the Mongols suffered a crushing defeat at the Battle of Marj al-Saffar, which marked the end of their incursions into Syria.
 Ghazan died on 11 May 1304 and was succeeded by his brother Öljaitü.
-In April 1305, Öljaitü sent an embassy led by Buscarello de Ghizolfi to the pope and kings of England and France in hopes of finally concluding a Franco-Mongol alliance.
+In April 1305, Öljaitü sent an embassy led by Buscarello de Ghizolfi to the pope and the kings of England and France in hopes of finally concluding a Franco-Mongol alliance.
 The West discussed a crusade, but nothing came of these talks.
 A memorandum drafted by the Hospitaller master Guillaume de Villaret concerning military plans for a crusade envisaged a Mongol invasion of Syria as a preliminary to a Western intervention by 1308.

-Hethum II abdicated in favour of his sixteen-year-old nephew Leo III of Armenia sometime after 1303.
-Retiring as a Franciscan friar, he emerged in 1305 from his monastic cell to help Leo III defend Cilicia from a Mamluk raiding party, which was defeated in a mountain pass near Baghras.
+Hethum II abdicated sometime after 1303, leaving the throne to his sixteen-year-old nephew Leo III of Armenia.
+Retiring as a Franciscan friar, Hethum emerged in 1305 from his monastic cell to help Leo defend Cilicia from a Mamluk raiding party, which was defeated in a mountain pass near Baghras.
 On 17 November 1307, both the current and former kings of Armenia met with Bilarghu, the Mongol representative in Cilicia, at his camp just outside Anazarba.
 Bilarghu, a recent convert to Islam, had sought to build a mosque in the capital city of Sis, but Hethum had blocked the move.
 Bilarghu murdered the entire Armenian party.
 Oshin of Armenia, brother of Hethum, immediately marched against Bilarghu to retaliate and vanquished him, forcing him to leave Cilicia.
-Bilarghu was executed for his crime at the request of the Armenians.
-Oshin was crowned new king of Cilician Armenia upon his return to Tarsus.
+Bilarghu was executed for his crimes at the request of the Armenians.
+Oshin was crowned the new king of Cilician Armenia upon his return to Tarsus.

 In 1312, Öljaitü decided to cross the Euphrates to attack the Mamluks.
 He laid siege to the heavily fortified town of Rahbat.
 After a month of fighting in which they suffered heavy casualties, the Mongols ultimately failed to take the town and withdrew due to the summer heat.
 This was to be the last major Mongol incursion into the Levant.